32 Lab: Hate crimes

 Select the IM939 environment before you begin

 We will again be using Altair and Geopandas this week.
 If you are using the course’s virtual environment, this should be installed for you the first time you set up your environment for the module.
-Refer to Appendix A for instructions on how to set up your environment.
+Refer to Appendix B for instructions on how to set up your environment.

 import pandas as pd